mickrz/AlgorithmPractice/README.md

 1.4 PalindromePermutation | Check if string is a permuation of a palindrome 1.5 OneAway | Check if string is one away
-1.6 StringCompression | Compress string if possible or return original string
+1.6 StringCompression | Compress string if possible or return original string 1.9 StringRotation | Checks if strings are just rotated versions of each other

 If you have any questions or feedback, please feel free to msg me.
 Thanks!